Russia again faces Olympic ban after non-compliant recommendation

-(Reuters) - Russia is again facing an Olympic ban after the World Anti-Doping Agency’s Compliance Review Committee recommended on Friday that the Russian Anti-Doping Agency (RUSADA) be ruled non-compliant over inconsistencies found in data from a Moscow laboratory.
+(Reuters) - Russia is again facing a possible Olympic ban after the World Anti-Doping Agency’s Compliance Review Committee (CRC) recommended on Friday that the Russian Anti-Doping Agency (RUSADA) be ruled non-compliant.

-WADA opened compliance proceedings again in September after finding inconsistencies in the vast bank of historical testing data finally handed over in January.
+The CRC put forward the recommendation after WADA’s Intelligence and Investigations Committee found evidence of manipulation of data retrieved from a tainted Moscow laboratory in January.

 A report along with the recommendation has been sent to the WADA executive committee which will discuss the findings at a meeting in Paris on Dec.
 9.